Tetrachloroaluminate

-Tetrachloroaluminate [AlCl4]− is an anion formed from aluminium and chlorine.
-The anion has a tetrahedral shape, similar to carbon tetrachloride where carbon is replaced with aluminium.
+Tetrachloroaluminate [AlCl4]− is an anion formed from aluminium trichloride and chloride.
+The anion has a tetrahedral shape and is isoelectronic with silicon tetrachloride.
 Some tetrachloroaluminates are soluble in organic solvents, creating an ionic non-aqueous solution, making them suitable as component of electrolytes for batteries.
 For example, lithium tetrachloroaluminate is used in some lithium batteries.

 Formation

 Tetrachloroaluminate ions are formed as intermediates in the Friedel–Crafts reactions when aluminium chloride is used as the catalyst.
-In the case of the Friedel–Crafts alkylation, the reaction can be broken into three steps as follows:
+In the case of the Friedel–Crafts acylation, the reaction is often broken into three steps as follows: